In This Article

 What Is Hydrolyzed Keratin?

 Hydrolyzed keratin is essentially a large protein molecule that has gone through a chemical process that is broken down in a way that allows it to penetrate the hair cuticle.
+"Keratin is a protein that is found in your hair strands.
+It is responsible for your hair’s strength and integrity.
+Hydrolyzed keratin is a protein molecule that is broken down into smaller molecules so that it can penetrate the hair strand," says Dr. Isfahan Chambers-Harris.
 It is sourced from a larger keratin molecule and goes through a process called enzymatic hydrolysis.
 The keratin is broken down by splitting its bond with the addition of hydrogen and hydroxide (water).
 At the end of the chemical process, the keratin is reduced into smaller fragments that can be absorbed by the hair, thanks to their lower molecular weight.

 Here is a breakdown of the most popularly derived sources of hydrolyzed keratin and its protein alternatives:

 - Hydrolyzed Keratin (Wool Protein): Although it is hardly ever referred to as such on products, the majority of hydrolyzed keratin is derived from sheep’s wool.
-It is commonly used because wool contains alpha-keratin, which has a high sulfur content and is a source of the amino acid cysteine, according to gene research from Molecular Diversity Preservation International.
-When soft wool keratin is hydrolyzed, it provides a thin consistency that can easily be mixed with water or water-based haircare products at concentrations ranging between 1 to 5% of the total product volume.
 Bottles of liquid hydrolyzed keratin are a transparent amber hue and have a mild odor.

 - Hydrolyzed Silk Protein: This sometimes vegetarian-friendly (but not vegan) version of hydrolyzed keratin comes from silk—which is obtained from the natural silk fibers found in silkworm cocoons.
-Threads are isolated and go through a degumming and hydrolysis process to access the silk’s high keratin content via protein fibroin, according to the online journal Open Biology.
-Typically, silk is not soluble, but after the proteins are processed, it becomes water-soluble and can be added to haircare products at concentrations ranging between 0.5 to 10%.
 Bottles of liquid hydrolyzed silk protein are also a transparent amber shade and just have a faint odor.

-- Hydrolyzed Wheat Protein: The vegan-approved version of hydrolyzed keratin doesn’t have any actual keratin in it at all, since it is derived from a non-animal byproduct (and it is most often derived from soft wheat).
-There are a number of proteins found in wheat, but the most common ones that are known and used are gluten and glutamine.
-When these wheat proteins go through hydrolysis, they are broken down into particles that have a low molecular weight and are small enough to pass through the cuticle and bind with hair keratin, according to a study from online journal Royal Society Open Science.
-They are water-soluble and can be used in hair products at a concentration ranging between 0.5 to 5%.
+- Hydrolyzed Wheat Protein: The vegan-approved version of hydrolyzed keratin doesn’t have any actual keratin in it at all, since it is derived from a non-animal byproduct (most often from soft wheat).
 Bottles of hydrolyzed wheat protein are a solid amber color and have a mild odor.

 Benefits of Hydrolyzed Keratin for Hair